 How Much Does A Smith Machine Bar Weigh?

-A Smith machine bar weighs anywhere from 6 lbs to 32 lbs depending on the construction material, counterbalancing, and the angle of the rails.
+A Smith machine bar weighs anywhere from 6 lbs to 32 lbs, depending on the construction material, counterbalancing, and the angle of the rails.

-Bar Materials
+Smith Machine Bar Weight of Materials

-But why counterbalance the bar at all?
-The reason is to lower the starting weight of the bar for people new to training or for exercises where a lighter load is preferred.
+The main reason is to lower the starting weight of the bar for beginners or for exercises where a lighter load is preferred.
+However, if the bar was balanced with an equal or heavier counterweight, it would float freely and could damage the machine.

-But this free-floating bar could damage the machine.
-Therefore, Smith machine manufacturers counterbalance the bar, so it has some weight but not as much as a traditional barbell.
+Therefore, Smith machine manufacturers use a counterbalance system to give the bar some weight but not as much as a traditional barbell.

 Common Smith Machine Bar Weights

-So far, we’ve established that Smith machine bars can weigh anywhere from 6 to 32 lbs depending on the type of Smith machine you have.
-So to help you narrow that down, I’ve split that up into two common Smith machine types.
+So far, we’ve established that Smith machine bars can weigh anywhere from 6 to 32 lbs, depending on the type of Smith machine you have.
+So, to help you narrow that down, I’ve split that up into two common Smith machine types.

 In addition, the bar is usually not counterbalanced.
 So, while the bar is lighter steel than an Olympic bar, you feel the total weight.
 That means residential Smith machines can have a starting weight of around 30 lbs.